European Genetics Foundation

 The European Genetics Foundation (EGF) is a non-profit organization, dedicated to the training of young geneticists active in medicine, to continuing education in genetics/genomics and to the promotion of public understanding of genetics.
 Its main office is located in Bologna, Italy.

 Background

 In 1988 Prof. Giovanni Romeo, President of the European Genetics Foundation (EGF) and professor of Medical Genetics at the University of Bologna and Prof. Victor A. McKusick founded together the European School of Genetic Medicine (ESGM).

-Since that time ESGM has taught genetics to postgraduate students (young M.D. and PhD) from some 70 different countries.
+Since that time ESGM has taught genetics to postgraduate students (young M.D. and PhD) from some 70 countries.
 Most of the courses are presented at ESGM's Main Training Center (MTC) in Bertinoro di Romagna (Italy), and are also available via webcast at authorized Remote Training Centers (RTC) in various countries in Europe and the Mediterranean area (Hybrid Courses).
 In the Netherlands and Switzerland, medical geneticists must attend at least one ESGM course before admission to their Board examinations.

 For these reasons, the School has been able to expand and to obtain funding from the European Commission and from other international organizations.